 Food trucks were once a hot “must visit” destination.
 You can still see food trucks in most major cities today, but there is a new trend that seems to be gathering strength.
 Shipping container kitchens are making an appearance in many major cities and some smaller ones too.

 These rooms are self-contained and are a fantastic way to repurpose an old shipping container that is no longer needed by the company that was previously using it.
-With the importance of repurposing items and transforming them into something that is useful, the upcycling of shipping containers is not only trendy, but completely extraordinary when you take a look at the results.
+With the importance of repurposing and recycling items and transforming them into something that’s useful, the upcycling of shipping containers is not only trendy, but completely extraordinary when you take a look at the results.

 Today’s solution, filling the need for a kitchen or a restaurant, are shipping container kitchens that are durable and cost effective.
 These kitchens can be moved via truck to any location where they are needed.
 The entire unit can be joined together with other similar containers to form a substantial full sized facility once in place.

 These containers can be a temporary solution when a kitchen is needed for an event such as a large festival.
-They can also be the perfect solution for work camps and can provide food facilities for workers as well as a place to sleep if that is needed.
+They can also be the perfect solution for work camps and can provide food facilities for workers, as well as a place to sleep if needed.
 Since shipping container kitchens are extremely portable, they can be transported easily to where the need arises.
-If a disaster occurs then the container can be moved to a new location to supply food to those who are in need.
+If a disaster occurs, then the container can be moved to a new location to supply food to those who are in need.

 When a shipping container is used and business is not that substantial, the entire restaurant can be picked up and moved to a better location where things may be a little bit busier.
 A regular restaurant that is experiencing slow business does not have the same “relocation” ability and may end up closing its doors because it cannot go where the customers are.